Amanda Serrano

-Amanda Serrano (born October 9, 1988) is a Puerto Rican professional boxer, mixed martial artist and professional wrestler.
-As a boxer, she is the undisputed featherweight world champion, having held the WBO title since 2019 and the WBC and IBO titles since 2021.
-She is the only female, and Puerto Rican, to win world titles in more than four weight classes, and holds the Guinness World Record for the most boxing world championships won in different weight-classes by a female, having held 9 major world titles across seven different weight classes.
-Her older sister, Cindy, is also a professional boxer.
-The pair became the first sisters to hold world titles from major sanctioning bodies at the same time after Cindy won the WBO featherweight title in 2016.
+Amanda Serrano (born October 9, 1988) is a Puerto Rican professional boxer and mixed martial artist.
+As a boxer, she is the unified featherweight world champion, having held the WBO title since 2019, IBO title since 2021 and the WBA title since 2023.
+She held the IBF title between 2022 and 2024 and the WBC title between 2021 and 2023.
+She is the first undisputed world champion, male or female, of the four-belt era from Puerto Rico, accomplishing this feat in 2023 at featherweight.
+She is the only Puerto Rican, male or female, to win world titles in more than four weight classes (seven weight classes), and holds the Guinness World Record for the most boxing world championships won in different weight-classes by a female, having held 9 major world titles across seven different weight classes.

 Serrano has been recognized with the Female Boxer of the Year Award twice (2016 and 2018) by the WBO, an entity that also granted her the first "Super World Championship" awarded to a woman.
 As of March 2021, she is ranked as the world's best active female featherweight by The Ring and BoxRec, and the third best active female, pound for pound, by ESPN and third by The Ring.
+Serrano is signed to Jake Paul's boxing promotion Most Valuable Promotions after signing a lifetime deal with the company in March 2025.